Getting Started

 First, install dictionaries for use in Yomitan.
 Downloading all dictionaries or the same ones is not required.

-- Install Frequency & IPA & KO-EN (Press 'Show all 30 assets')
+- Install Frequency & IPA & KO-EN (Press 'Show all 30 assets') // Main recommended dictionary; sourced from (Korean Learners Dictionary)

 Step by Step#